German Shepherd

 Agility, Conformation, Herding, Obedience, Rally, Tracking

-The average lifespan of a German Shepherd is around 10 to 14 years.
-With proper care, including regular veterinary check-ups, a balanced diet, and adequate exercise, many German Shepherds can enjoy a long, healthy life.
+The average lifespan of a German Shepherd is around 9 to 13 years.
+With proper care, including a balanced diet and regular veterinary check-ups, many German Shepherds can live a healthy and active life.
+Regular exercise is essential to maintain their physical and mental well-being.